|Deadrise/Transom||20 deg.||Water Cap||

 The mission of the 285 Conquest is to combine a well-built boat with an offshore pedigree with the features that can handle a gathering of friends for cocktails or two couples or a small family on overnights.
 This continues a long-standing trend towards using fishing boats for cruising due to their sea-keeping abilities, dry ride, and protection from the elements.

 Our test boat was powered by twin 225-hp Mercury Verado 4-strokes.
-250-hp Verados are optional ($3899).
+Mercury 250-hp Verados are optional ($3,957).
 Note the Downeast-style side windows.

 Some of the key unusual features of the 285 Conquest include:

-• Choose your layout.
-Our test 285 Conquest featured a cockpit sink with the availability of an optional cockpit refrigerator ($1316) which when combined really bring the cruising capabilities of this boat to light.
-You can also add a cockpit table ($1684) and port and starboard fold-out bench seats ($1461 each) to add to the seating provided by the aft fold-out bench seat.
+• Choose the Layout.
+Our test 285 Conquest featured a cockpit sink with the availability of an optional cockpit refrigerator ($1,416) which when combined really bring the cruising capabilities of this boat to light.
+One can also add a cockpit table ($1,812) and port and starboard fold-out bench seats ($1,573 each) to add to the seating provided by the aft fold-out bench seat.

-• Choose your cabin style.
-The helm deck can be outfitted with sloping Downeast-style side windows as on our test boat, or have windows that go all the way to the hardtop ($2313).
-A third option is to go with a fully-enclosed helm deck including an aft bulkhead with door ($13,343).
+• Choose the Cabin Style.
+The helm deck can be outfitted with sloping Downeast-style side windows as on our test boat, or have windows that go all the way to the hardtop ($3,054).
+A third option is to go with a fully-enclosed helm deck including an aft bulkhead with door.

-• Clever passenger seating.
+• Clever Passenger Seating.
 On the port side of the helm deck there are booth-style seats facing forward and aft.
-A filler cushion turns the seats into a lounger, as you typically see on most express boats, and the aft seat back will slide forward to form an aft-facing seat with a pull-out foot rest.
+A filler cushion turns the seats into a lounger, as one typically sees on most express boats, and the aft seat back will slide forward to form an aft-facing seat with a pull-out foot rest.

 The standard flip-up transom bench seat stows and deploys easily.
 Notice the beefy stainless steel hardware.
 Picture one of these to port and starboard as options for entertaining.

-• Fully foam-cored hull and deck bond.
+• Fully Foam-Cored Hull and Deck Bond.
 Boston Whaler mates the hull and deck with an expandable foam that bonds the two components together not just at the hull-deck joint around the perimeter of the vessel, but all over its deck surface.
-It's an unusual process, and one that you can see live in our Boston Whaler factory tour video.(See construction video.)
+It's an unusual process, and one that the boater can see in our Boston Whaler factory tour video.(See construction video.)

 Boston Whaler has packed a lot of boat into 27’10” (8.51 m) and with her standard hardtop she will be able to take owners virtually anywhere they want to go.